Cozy Winter Weekend Dramas

 On Saturday nights this month, catch new seasons of Shakespeare and Hathaway, Frankie Drake Mysteries AND Shetland.

-On Sunday afternoons, enjoy the documentary series of a real-life chateau fixer-upper on Escape to the Chateau, the first season of the popular comedy Mum, season 3 of Vera and season 5 of Father Brown.
-Starting January 10, look for the premiere of Cranford at 3pm.
+On Sunday afternoons, enjoy the documentary series of a real-life chateau fixer-upper on Escape to the Chateau, the first season of the popular comedy Mum, Vera and season 5 of Father Brown.
+Starting January 10, look for the premiere of Cranford at 3pm, followed by Return to Cranford starting February 14.
 Finally, at 6pm starting January 17, look for Dickensian.

-Then, every Sunday night look for great new titles from Masterpiece, such as Elizabeth is Missing, All Creatures Great and Small, Miss Scarlett and the Duke and The Long Song.
+Then, every Sunday night look for great new titles from Masterpiece throughout February, such as Miss Scarlett and the Duke, All Creatures Great and Small, and The Long Song.

 Learn more about each show, as well as additional broadcast times and channels, as well as on-demand streaming (if available) below!